Yushank/Youtube-Clone-tailwind-/README.md

 # Youtube-Clone-tailwind-
-A simple clone of youtube using typescript and tailwind
+A simple clone of youtube using tailwind

+-Tech used: nextjs, typescript, tailwind, react -VideoCard component
+-VideoGrid component